 Before some women start menopause, their hormones will begin fluctuating rapidly, leading to symptoms such as sleeplessness, hot flashes, and irritability.
 In fact, crankiness is one of the common signs of perimenopause to look for.
 “There’s a rapid and significant fluctuation in female hormones, mainly progesterone,” says Dr. Deitz.
 “That’s the irritability hormone in women.”

-A person with undiagnosed ADHD might start to snap if you get on their case about finishing tasks when they’re finding it impossible to focus.
+A person with undiagnosed attention deficit hyperactivity disorder (ADHD) might start to snap if you get on their case about finishing tasks when they’re finding it impossible to focus.
 “People who have ADD are irritable because they can’t complete tasks, and they’re being asked to do more than they’re capable of doing,” says Dr. Lamm.
 But don’t be too quick to diagnose; bipolar disorder that’s mistakenly treated as ADHD can also cause snappiness because of how the medications react with the brain and nervous system, says Dr. Deitz.

 A head injury can cause a concussion, even if the person didn’t lose consciousness.
 In addition to lightheadedness and dizziness, watch out for a lasting mood change.
 “If you saw a change in personality and they became irritated ten days after a head injury and there’s nothing else to account for it, be really careful that they didn’t do something really bad to the brain,” says Dr. Deitz.
 “It’s emergent and persistent.”

 “As far as fluctuations in terms of mood, I’m always interested in what people are putting in their bodies,” says Dr. Dietz.
 One source he looks for?
 Certain over-the-counter diet remedies, which he says may “basically rev up the metabolism, but get people sweaty and anxious and prime them for outbursts.”
-Plus, not eating enough food can make you seriously cranky too; learn the scientific reason you get “hangry” when you need food.
+Plus, not eating enough food can make you seriously cranky too.
+(Here’s why you get “hangry” when you want food.)